Lawrence Heyworth: Trading

 The Heyworth manufacturing business, called Peter Heyworth & Sons, produced goods intended mainly for export to Spain and Portugal.
-Lawrence persuaded his brothers that it would be beneficial to deal directly with customers in Lisbon and Oporto rather than through agents based in London and elsewhere in Britain.
+Lawrence persuaded his brothers that it would be beneficial to deal directly with customers in Lisbon and Porto rather than through agents based in London and elsewhere in Britain.
 He further persuaded them, with some reluctance, to allow him to do that trading and thus in 1805 he left Bacup for Portugal.
 There he proved to be a surprising success, making and exploiting contacts to further the business.
 In 1807, he and his brothers, now trading as Heyworth Brothers & Co., then decided to exploit his apparent flair for foreign dealings by establishing a business as commission agents in Rio de Janeiro.
 By 1809, with his brother James partnering him, this business had attracted so many consignments from manufacturers in Lancashire and Yorkshire that the brothers set up a shipping and commission agency in Liverpool to handle the trade.
 This new enterprise was operated by and named after Ormerod Heyworth, leaving one brother to run the Bacup manufactory.

 The South American enterprise expanded to include offices in many locations but the British government then attempted to impose tariffs on trade there.
 In 1816, Heyworth returned to Europe and supervised the opening of alternate trading outlets in Hamburg, Trieste and Livorno.
 He largely disengaged himself from the business in 1820, when he married his second cousin, Elizabeth Aked, and settled down at a property he had bought the year before.
 This house, called Yew Tree House and situated in the West Derby area of Liverpool, was set in 60 acre of grounds; he also owned nearby Rice House and its 40 acre of grounds.